 4. Silence Notifications

 Even if you plan not to use a phone, a ping or a vibration might tempt you to look at your screen.
 Besides increasing screen time, these interruptions can affect your focus, productivity, and peace of mind.
-You can deal with constant notifications by customizing your settings to limit the number of alerts you receive.
+You can deal with constant notifications by customizing your settings.

 Start by turning off notifications for non-essential apps like gaming apps to reduce the urge to check your device constantly.
 Keep messaging or work-related apps active so that you don’t miss out on important notifications.